csc-training/portable-gpu-programming/sycl/docs/03-sycl-advanced.md

 # Parallel launch with **nd-range** III
  - extra functionalities
-    - each work-group has work-group *local memory*
+    - each work-group has work-group *local shared memory*
         - faster to access than global memory
         - can be used as programmable cache
     - group-level *barriers* and *fences* to synchronize work-items within a group